Srinagar railway station

-Srinagar railway station is a railway station of the city of Srinagar in the Indian union territory of Jammu and Kashmir.
+Srinagar railway station is a railway station of the city of Srinagar in the Jammu and Kashmir, India.

-The station is part of the Jammu–Baramulla line and lies in Firozpur division, which once completed, will connect the city to the rail network of India.
+The station is part of the Jammu–Baramulla line and lies in the newly created Jammu division, which once completed, will connect the city to the rail network of India.
 Currently, services are to Baramulla and Banihal.
-The railway line once fully completed is expected to increase tourism and travel to the Kashmir Valley.
-The work of last leg Chenab Bridge is in final stages and is expected to be completed by 2021.
+The railway line has now fully completed is expected to increase tourism and travel to the Kashmir Valley.